-The question comes often from wives and husbands across the USA and other parts of the world.
+The question comes often from wives and husbands across the USA and other parts of the world who fear that their spouse is having an affair.
 They call us, send us an email, or post a private message on Facebook.
 Sometimes they tell their story; other times they succinctly state their bewilderment.
 In their hearts, they feel strongly that their spouses cheat, but their minds waver between conviction and confusion.
-They do not wish to do damage to their marriages by false accusations, but worry that they are being played as fools.
+They do not wish to do damage to their marriages by false accusations of infidelity, but worry that they are being played as fools.

-Based on my work with thousands of marriages, I offer the following suggestions for those who fear their spouses cheat.
+Based on my work with thousands of marriages, I offer the following suggestions for those who fear their spouses are cheating.